 After the experts eliminate water, it’s easier to move around your home and begin cleaning hard surfaces.
 Specialized equipment and modern techniques remove soot and smoke damage from surfaces such as walls, countertops, and furniture.
 Professionals will also clean restorable items to the best of their ability.
 Experts also clean and restore electronic structures if possible and control any signs of corrosion.

 After: Finishing Touches on Smoke Damage Repair

 The final step restoration companies take is to repair the inside and outside sections of your home.
 Repairs may include drywall replacement, painting, carpet installation, or complete reconstructions of rooms and roofing.

 Many people wonder when the appropriate time is to begin smoke damage cleanup and when to contact a restoration service.
 The answer is: as soon as possible!
-The more you wait, the higher the cost of restoration may be.
-Damage can worsen as time goes on and soot and odors may become more challenging to remove.
+The longer you wait, the higher the cost of restoration may be.
+Damage could worsen as time goes on and soot and odors may become more challenging to remove.

 Looking Ahead: How to Prevent Smoke and Water Damage in Your Home

 With more than 1.3 million fires reported in 2016, people spent $10.6 billion restoring property damages.
 Of the 1.3 million fires, 475,500 were structure fires.
 These caused $7.9 billion in property damage and accounted for 74 percent of the total property loss estimations, according to the National Fire Protection Agency.